Michael Ngo

 About Me

-I co-founded and am currently organizing an undergraduate theory club at Cornell.
-I am also a peer mentor for the Engineering Leadership Certification Program, of which I completed the certification the year prior.
-Finally, I have served as a teaching assistant for 5 semesters for the Mathematical Foundations of Computer Science (CS 2800) and Introduction to the Analysis of Algorithms (CS 4820).
+During my time at Cornell, I founded the CS theory club, was a peer mentor and participant of the Engineering Leadership Certification Program, and served as a teaching assistant for 5 semesters for the Mathematical Foundations of Computer Science (CS 2800) and Introduction to the Analysis of Algorithms (CS 4820).

-I occasionally craft videos on YouTube and write things on my blog.
-I’m also interested in piano, One Piece, and variety gaming culture.
-Please hit me up for a chat!
+On the personal side, I occasionally craft YouTube videos and write things on my blog.
+I’m also interested in piano, One Piece, variety gaming culture, musicals, movies, and books (from time to time).
+Ask me for a chat via email!

 My research interests intersect cryptography, proof systems, and machine learning.
-[All Research]
+[All] [Scholar]